 The ingredients in Xanax are not meant to be snorted and can cause harm to the soft tissue lining the nose.
 Foreign objects in the nose that can be left behind from snorting Xanax can cause damage to the nasal cavity just like other drugs.
 Sniffing drugs can cause irritation and swelling of mucous membranes, sinusitis, necrosis (death of tissue resulting in nosebleeds), loss of nasal hairs, nasal crusting, loss of smell, increased risk for infections or sinus issues, nasal blockage, nasal inflammation, and is a gateway to other drugs.

 If you or someone you love is experiencing an overdose call 911 immediately to get medical attention.
 Snorting Xanax is dangerous because it increases a person’s chances of experiencing an overdose and can lead to dependence on the substance.
 With long term use of Xanax a person’s ability to naturally produce GABA decreases which causes tolerance to develop.
 Tolerance is when a person needs more of the medication in order to experience the desired effects.
 Tolerance eventually leads to dependence on the medication.
 When a person is dependent on a substance it means they develop painful withdrawal symptoms when they try to stop using the substance.
 Further symptoms of dependence on Xanax include a craving for the medication and the continued need to take the substances despite the psychological, interpersonal, and physical problems.
-The risk of developing a dependence on Xanax is higher in people whose dosage is higher than 4 mg/day and with long term use.
+The risk of developing is higher in people whose dosage is higher than 4 mg/day and with long term use.
 The risk of dependence is elevated even farther in people who have a history of drug or alcohol abuse.

 Are alcohol and drugs ruining your life?